netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    - Added a discussion about "must + error-message" constructs for state data.
    - Added text about summary of changes in revision statements.
    - Added a template for IANA-maintained modules.
-   - Updates RFC 6020 to record current IANA practices for registering modules and their revisions.
    - Updated the wiki URLs to use the new structure instead of the old trac.
    - Added anydata to the list of statements with mandatory description ({{sec-data-def}}).
    - Fixed an error (invalid statements) in Section 4.24.